gN3vrm1nd/WAF-ML/README.md

 ## **License**

 This project is **Proprietary / Closed Source**.
-All content in this repository is © 2026 Your Name.
+All content in this repository is © 2026 N3vrm1nd.
 Unauthorized copying, modification, or redistribution is prohibited.

 > Note: This repository is **conceptual** — no live WAF source code is provided for security reasons.